Centurion class Fighter Transport:

 Payload: Effectively Unlimited.

-Mega-Damage: varies with mini-missile type (See Phase World Missiles).
+Mega-Damage: Varies with mini-missile type (See revised Phase World Missiles for details.)

-Rate of Fire: Can fire missiles one at a time or in volleys of 4 or 8 missiles
+Rate of Fire: Can fire missiles one at a time or in volleys of four (4) or eight (8) missiles.

 Payload: 128 per launcher for a total of 256 mini-missiles.